thacherT1D/webdevstuff/Datastores/Indexes.desc.md

                                      └────────┴────────────────────┘
 ```

-Since an index doesn't contain any information itself, it can be created or dropped without effecting the referenced information.
+As you can see, an index doesn't contain any information itself.
+Therefore, it can safely be created or dropped without affecting the information it references.

 ## Why are indexes important?